Business

 In recent years, the car-sharing trend has caught on in European cities, resonating with people who want to lead a more sustainable lifestyle.

-While the same cannot be said for the Middle East region yet, the consensus view of automotive-industry executives is that EVs and new energy vehicles are the way forward.
+While the same cannot be true for the Middle East region yet, the consensus view of automotive industry executives is that EVs and new energy vehicles are the way forward.